joegonzalezMSL/Diamond-Hydrogen/README.md

 # Diamond-Hydrogen
-Utility to create diamond - hydrogen interfaces for VASP simulations
+Utility to add Hydrogen to the surface of a structure, create space for adding H2 gas.
+Used in creating structures that resemble the interface of diamond with DT Ice used in ICF experiments.
+Produces POSCAR files for running VASP simulations

 ## Contents
 ```